Active wealth management—built around your priorities.

 Insights, market commentary, and financial perspectives from Sandra Dose.

-Market Commentary · February 2026 ⏱ 5 min read
+Market Commentary · May 2026 ⏱ 5 min read

-Wealth Matters — February 2026 Market Commentary
+Wealth Matters — May 2026

 Sandra's inaugural Wealth Matters covers the impact of tariffs on markets and the US dollar, where the major indexes stand, global events moving gold and silver, and what it all means for protecting your portfolio.